 However-and contrary to the aforementioned prejudice, according to which giving birth does not need to be reflected upon-giving birth must actually be reflected upon.
-Undoubtedly, giving birth needs to be reflected upon in many countries of the so-called Western World, where-against all expectations and as shown in the above-the conditions that accompany birthing too frequently turn out to be terrible.
-As a result of this, at the beginning of 21st century in many developed countries, a woman that believes that pregnancy is a process that is independent and autonomous from her capacity to think, a process that will thus develop in isolation from her rational intervention, is most likely lead to suffer in her own body the consequences of a sanitary protocol that with a shocking frequency, happens to be violent, humiliating, alienating, and even cruel, to both mothers and babies, as well as their partners and fathers.
+Undoubtedly, giving birth needs to be reflected upon in many countries of the so-called Western World, where-against all expectations and as shown in the above paragraph-the conditions that accompany birthing too frequently turn out to be terrible.
+As a result of this, at the beginning of 21st century in many developed countries, a woman that believes that pregnancy is a process that is independent and autonomous from her capacity to think, a process that will thus develop in isolation from her rational intervention, is most likely lead to suffer in her own body the consequences of a sanitary protocol that with a shocking frequency, happens to be violent, humiliating, alienating, and even cruel, to both mothers and babies (as well as fathers and partners).

 Let me also clarify a second issue.
-When I contend that pregnancy, labor, and birth be considered rational processes and behaviors, I am not claiming that we need to reflect on pregnancy or labor for the latter to continue, or for it to develop correctly.
+When I contend that pregnancy, labor, and birth be considered rational processes and behaviors, I am not claiming that we need to reflect on pregnancy or labor for the latter to continue, or for it develop correctly.
 For females of different species are obviously able to develop their pregnancies and births without using rational capacities-that is, capacities which do not have, at least to same degree as human beings.
-Thus when I say that pregnancy, labor, and birth are rational processes that need to be reflected upon, I say that the subject's desires, wishes, expectations, intentions, volitions, thoughts, judgments, points of view, values, are inherent parts of the process of birth.
+Thus when I say that pregnancy, labor, and birth are rational processes that need to be reflected upon, I say that the subject's desires, wishes, expectations, intentions, volitions, thoughts, judgments, points of view, values, etc. are inherent parts of the process of birth.
 I say that birth and labor, as many other human experiences, are not only natural processes, but human acts and behaviors.
 As such, they either can or cannot be lived by the subject in a creative, free, valuable, worthy, humanizing way, or quite the opposite, in a submissive, subjected, inertial, humiliating, and reifying manner.
 The pregnant subject, merely in virtue of being pregnant, is no less a subject.
-Her behavior, as well as the space of action she enjoys, can and should be judged and valued, according to human freedom and its exercise.4
+Her behavior, as well as the space of action she enjoys, can and should be judged and valued, according to human freedom and its exercise.

-[Another well-known Kantian motto, Sapere aude! ["Dare to be wise"], can also be inspiring here.
+Another well-known Kantian motto, Sapere aude! ["Dare to be wise"], can also be inspiring here.
+The appeal to emerge from self-incurred minority, to enter maturity, to reach autonomy, and to become emancipated was the driving energy behind the Enlightenment (Kant, 1996).
 We must dare to know; we must dare to innovate; we must dare to create.
 Above all, women must dare to know in relation to their bodies and desires.
-For the field of pregnancy, labour, birth, and puerperium can well be the fields in which women may live and develop our strength, and ingeniousness.
+For the field of pregnancy, labour, birth, and puerperium can well be the fields in which women may live and develop our strength, creativity, and ingeniousness.
 On the notion of pregnancy and birth, there is much to be done in order to avoid misogynist biases.
 In this respect, thorough research and accounts as to which of the notions of subjectivity within the history of philosophy could best incorporate the pregnancy of the subject is still very much needed indeed.
-It is a well fertilized soil to break our limits, expand our horizons, exercise our creativity, and live the kind of individuality and originality that define a lucid and authentic human existence.]
+It is a well fertilized soil to break our limits, expand our horizons, exercise our creativity, and live the kind of individuality and originality that define a lucid and authentic human existence.